jcaillon/valet/docs/content/docs/300.libraries/string.md

 - `${separator}` _as string_:

-  The separator character to use.
+  (optional) The separator character to use.

   (defaults to $'\n')